12 Is What Percent Of 80

 Understanding Percentages

 A percentage is essentially a way of expressing a number as a fraction of 100.
 The word "percent" comes from the Latin "per centum," which means "out of one hundred."
-Therefore, when we say 50 percent, we mean 50 out of every 100, or simply 50/100.
+Which means, when we say 50 percent, we mean 50 out of every 100, or simply 50/100.
 Percentages are used to express how large or small one quantity is relative to another quantity.

 Basic Formula